Jesus questions their discernment of who he is. Will they openly love-in-action him? Will they not soon be scattered at his time of greatest need?

 Amazingly, their predicted total failure towards him will be irrelevant to the peace which they may have through him.
 That peace – their peace – will be theirs because he has “conquered the world” by going under its wrath.

-Jesus spoke these things, and taking up his eyes into heaven he said, “Father, the hour has come.
-Glorify your Son, in order that the Son may glorify you, just as you gave to him all-flesh-authority that he may give to them all that you gave him, eternal life!”
+Jesus spoke these things and, having taken up his eyes into the sky, he said, “Father, the hour has come.
+Glorify your Son, in order that the Son may glorify you, just as you gave to him every flesh authority in order that, to everyone that you gave him, he may give them eternal life.”

 There at that evening meal Jesus looks heavenward and prays to his father.
 The prayer is an imperative – a prayer of command – “Glorify your Son!”
 Now.
 Now that the very hour of his arrest and death has come.
 This command to his father to glorify his son will enable the son to glorify his father.
 That will be achieved in one particularly attractive way.
 Both will be glorified “just as” something similar has taken place which Jesus then repeats to his father.